denilsonsa/denilsonsa.github.io/_posts/2023-11-10-pipewire-multiple-ports.md

               name: subdevice #0
 ```

-Alternatively, you can use `aplay -l`, which displays mostly the same information (in a different format), but only lists output devices (i.e. sinks).
+Alternatively, you can use `aplay -l` and `arecord -l`, as they display mostly the same information, but in a different format.

 I can observe: